-- 3.3.3.1 In order to maintain the River District as an active, vibrant City Centre, the City will promote the planned function of the River District as the primary retail and commercial node in the City.
-The City will plan and implement appropriate supporting programs to market the River District retail area and to promote building and parking improvements.
-New development should be permitted which supports and contributes to a focused and vibrant commercial area. - 3.3.3.2 The River District should provide continuous street-front retail shopping and restaurants in a compact pedestrian environment, primarily focused on 2nd Avenue East and the adjacent blocks of 8th, 9th and 10th Streets East. - 3.3.3.3 The City will encourage the infilling of vacant sites along pedestrian retail frontages and the upgrading of storefronts and signage.
-The Community Improvement Plan shall continue to provide programs which support these initiatives.
+- 3.3.3.1 In order to maintain the River District Commercial as an active, vibrant City centre, the City will promote the planned function of the River District Commercial area as the primary retail and commercial node in the City. - 3.3.3.2 The City will plan and implement appropriate supporting programs to market the River District Commercial area and to promote building and parking improvements.
+New development should be permitted which supports and contributes to a focused and vibrant commercial area.

-- 3.3.3.4 The City will encourage the accommodation of uses, such as restaurants and entertainment facilities, to maintain the attraction to both local and tourist business. - 3.3.3.5 The urban design policies of Section 8.6.2 shall apply to this area.
+- 3.3.3.3 The River District Commercial area should provide continuous street-front retail shopping and restaurants in a compact pedestrian environment, primarily focused on 2nd Avenue East from 10th Street East to 6th Street East and the adjacent blocks of 8th, 9th and 10th Streets East. - 3.3.3.4 The City will encourage the infilling of vacant sites along pedestrian retail frontages and the upgrading of storefronts and signage.
+The Community Improvement Plan shall continue to provide programs which support these initiatives. - 3.3.3.5 The City will encourage the accommodation of uses, such as restaurants, patios and entertainment facilities, to maintain the attraction to both local and tourist business. - 3.3.3.6 Redevelopment along 1st Avenue East shall be encouraged to open the rear of main street businesses toward the river and to provide public spaces, restaurant or entertainment uses that create an attractive, lively area and allow public views of the river.